Finite-time blow-up prevention by logistic source in parabolic-elliptic chemotaxis models with singular sensitivity in any dimensional setting: Introduction and Main Results

 The objective of this paper is to investigate the finite-time blow-up prevention by logistic source in the chemotaxis model \eqref{main-eq00} with $\tau=0$ in any space dimensional setting, that is,

-We will show that, for every $N\ge 1$, a logistic source is sufficient to enforce global existence of positive classical solutions of \eqref{main-eq} and hence prevents the occurrence of finite-time blow-up even for arbitrarily large $\chi$.
+When $\sigma>0$, $u(a(x,t)-b(x,t)u^{1+\sigma})$ is referred to as a {\it strong logistic source}, and when $\sigma=0$, $u(a(x,t)-b(x,t)u)$ is referred to as a {\it regular logistic source}.
+We will show that, for every $N\ge 1$, a strong logistic source is sufficient to enforce global existence of positive classical solutions of \eqref{main-eq} and hence prevents the occurrence of finite-time blow-up even for arbitrarily large $\chi$.
+In the regular logistic source case, we will show that finite-time blow-up does not occur provided that $a(x,t)$ is large relative to $\chi$ and the initial function $u_0(x)$ is not too small.

-To be more precise, we assume throughout this paper that $\chi$,$\lambda$, and $\mu$ are positive constants; $\Omega\subset\RR^N$ is a smooth bounded domain; the initial function $u_0(x)$ satisfies
+To be more precise, we assume throughout this paper that $\chi, \nu$, and $\mu$ are positive constants; {$\sigma \ge 0$;} $\Omega\subset\RR^N$ is a smooth bounded domain; the initial function $u_0(x)$ satisfies